 - The first choice is usually to give the elbow a rest for a couple of weeks.
 If your injury is indeed sports-related, the doctor might encourage you to check the equipment you use to play.
-As a preventive measure, you may want to wear elbow supports, wristbands or a brace while playing.10
+As a preventive measure, you may

 - It is advisable to lift objects close to the body, with your elbow bent and palms facing upwards.

 - Avoid repetitive gripping and twisting activities and take regular breaks from all activities involving the upper limb.

 - Despite modification of aggravating activities and taking rest, if tennis elbow symptoms still persist beyond 12 weeks, it might be wise to try physiotherapy along with home exercise for relief.

 - Laser therapy could also be considered.
 Studies have illustrated that low-level laser therapy (LLLT) may be beneficial in the short-term, particularly in lessening pain and increasing grip strength.
 These tennis elbow treatment options are often combined with NSAIDs (Non-steroidal anti-inflammatory medicines) to manage pain and reduce swelling.11